Abhay-Ptp/Weather-App/README.md

 Geolocation: Utilizes geolocation services to determine the user's location.

 Contributing:
-We welcome contributions from the community to enhance the functionality and user experience of our weather web app.
+Contributions are welcomed from the community to enhance the functionality and user experience of the weather web app.
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.